 Eligibility Criteria For Protection Under The Law

-To be eligible for protection under the massachusetts used car lemon law, the following criteria must be met:
+To be eligible for protection under the Massachusetts used car lemon law, the following criteria must be met:

-- The vehicle must have been purchased for at least $700 from a dealer or private party in massachusetts.
+- The vehicle must have been purchased for at least $700 from a dealer or private party in Massachusetts.

 - The vehicle must have been driven for personal, family, or household use.